Loading, please wait...

 Driving on Ireland's roads**

-If you're used to driving around Britain's roads, driving in and around Ireland shouldn't prove to be a problem.
+If you're used to driving around Britain's roads, driving in and around Ireland shouldn't prove to be a problem at all.
 The network of roads throughout the country are well maintained and some of the safest in the world.

 Driving between larger towns and cities via major roads is simple, with little congestion, and smaller country roads, although more windy, are also well maintained and offer a great way to see the Emerald Isle.